dokester/BayesicFitting/index.md

 defining the term used and a help document about restrictions and trouble shooting.
 All can be found in the sidebar.

-The pictures below are a few examples of what can achieved with the toolbox.
+The pictures in the side bar are a few examples of what can achieved with the toolbox.
 More extensive information on them can be found in the [examples](https://github.com/dokester/BayesicFitting/tree/master/BayesicFitting/examples) section.